CrowdHailer/eyg-lang/NOTES.md

 `docker-compose run -p 5000:5000 editor_frontend npm run dev`
 3. run tests in eyg folder with `./bin/test` VERY slow with mounted volume on mac

+- `gleam add` adds a package
+- `gleam deps download` pulls all the packages you have listed
+- packages are kept in the build directory

 Note network mode host is not supported on mac.

 language/public are basically dead directories